andrews1022/natours/README.md

   - Using @supports to possibly provide functionality to browsers of the latest CSS properties

 - NPM / Node.js
+  - Creating the package.json file
   - Using NPM packages to automatically compile Sass & reload the page using live-server
   - Basic command line commands (Windows) such as dir, cd, ii, clear, md, rd, ni, ri, cp, mv, and del
+  - Creating a simple build process with NPM to compile the Sass code, prefix it, and then compress/minify it
+  - Learned how to create a script that watches Sass and runs live-server simultaneously